1999 New Zealand general election: Post-election events

 The result in the Tauranga electorate was an extremely close three way race.
 New Zealand First leader Winston Peters beat National candidate Katherine O'Regan in a close race with Labour's Margaret Wilson in third.
-Labour sought a judicial recount as since New Zealand First won less than five percent of the party vote they would have no seats in parliament in at all if Peters lost the electorate (allowing Labour to govern solely with the Alliance and not needing the Greens).
+Labour sought a judicial recount; since New Zealand First won less than five percent of the party vote they would have been ejected from Parliament if Peters lost his electorate (allowing Labour to govern solely with the Alliance and not needing the Greens).
 Peters criticised the recount as a waste of money.
 The recount resulted in Peters' majority increasing by one vote from 62 to 63.

 A by-election to the Wellington City Council was caused after Eastern Ward councillor Sue Kedgley resigned her seat after she was elected a List MP for the Green Party, necessitating a by-election to fill the council vacancy.
 The by-election was won by Ray Ahipene-Mercer.